 DWI Missouri Checkpoints

 DWI checkpoints are areas where law enforcement officers are stationed and ready to randomly stop drivers in order to check for signs of intoxication.
-The Missouri DWI laws regarding checkpoints vary from state-to-state.
+The Missouri DWI laws regarding checkpoints vary from state to state.
 In fact, some states have outlawed the use of DWI checkpoints altogether.
 Is Missouri one of these states?
 Here’s what you need to know:

 DWI Checkpoints in Missouri

 It is not illegal to conduct a DWI checkpoint in the state of Missouri.
 But, the state drastically reduced funding for DWI checkpoints last year.
-Although law enforcement officers are allowed to conduct DWI checkpoints, they do not exercise this right very often due to lack of funding.
+Although law enforcement officers are allowed to conduct DWI checkpoints, they do not exercise this right very often due to a lack of funding.

 Saturation Patrols in Missouri